Ketones, ketosis and ketoacidosis

 β-OHB [β-hydroxybutyrate ketone] levels are the most abundant in the blood in DKA, representing 75% of total ketones formed4

 DKA is a life-threatening medical emergency and anyone who is dependent on insulin can develop DKA.
-Although extremely rare in those diagnosed with gestational diabetes, it is still something that all should be wary of incase gestational diabetes diagnosis has been made when the mother has pre-existing diabetes (such as Type 1 diabetes).
+Although extremely rare in those diagnosed with gestational diabetes, it is still something that all should be wary of in case a gestational diabetes diagnosis has been made when the mother has pre-existing diabetes (such as Type 1 diabetes).

 Symptoms of DKA: